-- (1) Pursuant to R.I.
-Gen. Laws § 27-9.1-4(25) an insurer may not designate a vehicle a total loss if the cost to rebuild or reconstruct the motor vehicle to pre accident condition is less than 75% of the fair market value of the motor vehicle immediately preceding the time it was damaged unless the requirements of subsection (3) below are met. - (2) Fair market value means the retail value of the motor vehicle as set forth in a current edition of a nationally recognized compilation of retail values commonly used by the automotive industry to establish values of motor vehicles. - a.
+- 1. Pursuant to R.I.
+Gen. Laws § 27-9.1-4(25) an insurer may not designate a vehicle a total loss if the cost to rebuild or reconstruct the motor vehicle to pre-accident condition is less than 75% of the fair market value of the motor vehicle immediately preceding the time it was damaged unless the requirements of § 2.8(3) of this Part are met. - 2.
+Fair market value means the retail value of the motor vehicle as set forth in a current edition of a nationally recognized compilation of retail values commonly used by the automotive industry to establish values of motor vehicles. - a.
 To qualify as "nationally recognized compilation of retail values commonly used by the automotive industry," a filing must be made with the Department requesting that the entity be deemed to qualify under R.I.
 Gen. Laws § 27-9.1-4(25).
 The filing may be made by the entity itself or any person seeking qualification of an entity for this purpose.
 Initial filings should be made within ten (10) days of the effective date of this section. - b.
 The Department will review the filings and determine whether it will hold a hearing on those entities that have made such application to obtain input from all interested persons or approve or reject the filings without further information. - c.
 The Department will publish a bulletin identifying those entities that qualify.
 The bulletin will be updated as entities are added or removed due to changes in circumstances. - d.
-Applications requesting to add entities may be filed at any time and will be addressed by the Department in due course. - (3) If the total cost to rebuild or reconstruct the motor vehicle is less than 75% the vehicle may be considered a total loss with the written agreement of the owner.
+Applications requesting to add entities may be filed at any time and will be addressed by the Department in due course. - 3.
+If the total cost to rebuild or reconstruct the motor vehicle is less than 75% of the fair market value of the motor vehicle immediately preceding the time it was damaged, the vehicle may be considered a total loss with the written agreement of the owner.
 The owner is the person or entity listed on the title to the motor vehicle if a title exists.